media-vault/.github/profile/README.md

 Our self-hosted server architecture supports multiple operating systems, including Linux, Windows, and macOS, providing unparalleled flexibility.
 LibreUno integrates smoothly with existing services like Jellyfin, Playnite/RetroArch, and Sunshine, letting you enjoy a single frontend for all your content while keeping specialized backends optimized.

-With customizable plugins, metadata management, and cross-platform client apps and web interfaces, LibreUno ensures that your media and gaming experience is personalized, streamlined, and fully under your control.
+With customizable plugins, metadata management, and cross-platform client apps and web interfaces, Libretekka ensures that your media and gaming experience is personalized, streamlined, and fully under your control.

 [Discord](https://discord.gg/2XpemZb2vH)